History of supernova observation: Early history

 In 393 CE, the Chinese recorded the appearance of another "guest star", SN 393, in the modern constellation of Scorpius.
 Additional unconfirmed supernovae events may have been observed in 369 CE (unlikely SN), 386 CE (unlikely), 437 CE, 827 CE and 902 CE.
 However these have not yet been associated with a supernova remnant, and so they remain only candidates.
 Over a span of about 2,000 years, Chinese astronomers recorded a total of twenty such candidate events, including later explosions noted by Islamic, European, and possibly Indian and other observers.

 The supernova SN 1006 appeared in the southern constellation of Lupus during the year 1006 CE.
 This was the brightest recorded star ever to appear in the night sky, and its presence was noted in China, Egypt, Iraq, Italy, Japan and Switzerland.
 It may also have been noted in France, Syria, and North America.
 Egyptian astrologer Ali ibn Ridwan gave the brightness of this star as one-quarter the brightness of the Moon.
-Modern astronomers have discovered the faint remnant of this explosion and determined that it was only 7,100 light-years from the Earth.
+Modern astronomers have discovered the faint remnant of this explosion and determined that it was only 7,100 light-years from Earth.

 Supernova SN 1054 was another widely observed event, with astronomers recording the star's appearance in 1054 CE.
 It may also have been recorded, along with other supernovae, by the Ancestral Puebloans in present day New Mexico as a four pointed star shaped petroglyph.
 This explosion appeared in the constellation of Taurus, where it produced the Crab Nebula remnant.
 At its peak, the luminosity of SN 1054 may have been four times as bright as Venus, and it remained visible in daylight for 23 days and was visible in the night sky for 653 days.